Tyrone Taylor Player Props: Brewers vs. Giants

 - The Giants pitching staff ranked 16th in the league last season with a collective 8.6 strikeouts per nine innings.

-- The Giants' 3.89 team ERA ranked 15th among all MLB pitching staffs.
+- The Giants had the 15th-ranked team ERA across all MLB pitching staffs (3.89).

-- The Giants surrendered the fewest home runs in baseball (132 total, 0.8 per game).
+- The Giants gave up the fewest home runs in baseball (132 total, 0.8 per game).

-- Manaea gets the start for the Giants, his fifth of the season.
-He is 0-1 with a 7.85 ERA and 21 strikeouts in 18 1/3 innings pitched.
+- Cobb (1-1 with a 2.43 ERA and 33 strikeouts in 33 1/3 innings pitched) gets the start for the Giants, his seventh of the season.

-- The lefty last appeared on Saturday against the San Diego Padres, when he went two innings, allowing four earned runs while giving up five hits.
+- The righty last pitched on Sunday against the San Diego Padres, when he went five innings, allowing three earned runs while giving up seven hits.

-- The 31-year-old has amassed a 7.85 ERA and 10.3 strikeouts per nine innings in six games this season, while giving up a batting average of .268 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.